219: IF YOU BUILD IT, MLB WILL COME AND RUIN IT

 It was 10:15am when we left Beyer Stadium and returned to the Jeep, but the home of the Rockford Peaches wasn’t the last ballpark on our agenda.
 While my companions discussed visiting a couple of antique malls in the Rockford area, they also thought about driving straight to Lansing, Michigan where the West Michigan Whitecaps were scheduled to play the Lansing Lugnuts in a 7pm baseball game.
 In my mind, their scheme was doable – even though Jackson Field was 310 miles from Beyers Stadium.
 Tom figured it would take five hours to get to Lansing; however, the time zone change would cost us another hour.
 I laughed to myself when I heard my photographer say: “I think we have time to hit the two antique malls and still get to Lansing in time for the game.
 As long as we get out of Rockford by 12:30, we’ll make it to the stadium before the first pitch is thrown.”

 The first antique mall on Tom’s list was called ‘Hidden Treasures Mall & Antiques’.
 The large antique store was located six miles north of Rockford in Loves Park and it took us 15 minutes to get there.
 Unfortunately, that place turned out to be a waste of time and effort, at least according to my photographer.
 With our clock ticking, Vicki drove the Jeep to ‘East State Antique Mall’, which wasn’t too far from the Courtyard hotel we had left earlier that morning.
 As soon as Tom carried me into that mall, I heard him say: “I think we just hit the honey hole!”
-My photographer was in search of an autographed Cheap Trick album, which he though wouldn’t be too hard to find because we were in the band’s hometown; but unfortunately, he struck out.
+My photographer was in search of an autographed Cheap Trick album, which he thought wouldn’t be too hard to find because we were in the band’s hometown; but unfortunately, he struck out.
 Then it happened – at the very moment Tom noticed an antique KISS lunchbox in a display case, a familiar song began to play over the store’s speaker system.
 A huge smile filled my photographer’s face.
 Right now, you’re thinking the song was ‘Detroit Rock City’, since we were close to the lunchbox.
 But the song was more symbolic than that – it was a 1963 tune that has filled our lives since our 2021 Texas trip.
 That’s right – it was the Singing Nun and her hit song ‘Dominique’.
 I couldn’t believe my resin ears; and I laughed to myself when I saw Vicki roll her eyes as Tom ‘belted out” some of the lyrics he knew – which was only ‘Dominique inique inique’.

 As Tom enjoyed ‘Dominique’, he captured this image of the KISS lunchbox.
 In my mind, had the relic been a ‘Singing Nun’ lunchbox, my photographer would’ve handed over the cash without hesitation.